Clery Act · U.S. Department of Education · 5,673+ institutions

 actually safe?

-Crime statistics, safety rankings, and fire safety data for 5,673+ U.S. colleges and universities — Clery-Act-mandated reports straight from the U.S. Department of Education.
+On-campus crime statistics, safety rankings, and fire-safety data for 5,673+ U.S. colleges and universities — Clery-Act-mandated reports straight from the U.S. Department of Education, normalized per 1,000 students so big and small schools compare fairly.

 Understand the Clery Act, compare campus vs. city crime, and learn how to research safety before choosing a college.